 VR gaming takes the lion’s share of the ecosystem; the UK is producing the most companies across the VR board.

-However there is activity around the continent, such as Switzerland’s Mindmaze, which has raised $100 million; Ireland’s Thrive Audio which was acquired by Google; and the Netherlands’ TheConstruct working with VR in the real estate industry.
+However there is activity around the continent, such as Switzerland’s Mindmaze, which has raised $100 million; Ireland’s Thrive Audio; and the Netherlands’ TheConstruct working with VR in the real estate industry.